WaylonWalker/waylonwalker.github.io/fail/MakeoverMonday_1-1-18.md

 ```

 ### Final Viz

-At this point I am already running out of time, so I quickly grab some colors to work with, put together a catchy title and use my current go to viz library c3.js.
+At this point I am already running out of time, so I quickly grab some colors to work with, put together a catchy title and use my current go-to viz library c3.js.
+I only spent a few minutets putting together the final viz.
+I like that the colors are are improved over the original, and that its based on a percentage of overal consumption.

 <iframe src="https://goo.gl/BU1SCJ"></iframe>